-Track modifications associated with the West Brisbane LMF would require relocating the Tunnel Avenue overpass, widening the bridge crossing Guadalupe Valley Creek in Brisbane, relocating CP Geneva at its intersection with Valley Drive, and providing a roadway extension connecting Valley Drive to Old Country Road.
+Track modifications associated with the West Brisbane LMF would require relocating the Tunnel Avenue overpass, widening the bridge crossing Guadalupe Valley Creek in Brisbane, and relocating CP Geneva at its intersection with Valley Drive.
 The widened Guadalupe Valley Creek Bridge would support the West Brisbane LMF lead tracks where they cross the creek.
 Track modification near CP Geneva could require relocating the overhead signal pole.

 Track and station modifications in the San Francisco to South San Francisco Subsection for Alternative B (Figure 2-20) would predominantly be associated with the West Brisbane LMF.
-The realignment of the mainline tracks for the West Brisbane LMF would require relocation of the Bayshore Caltrain Station and removal of the existing Bayshore Station pedestrian overpass.
+The realignment of the mainline tracks for the West Brisbane LMF would require relocation of the Bayshore Caltrain Station and pedestrian overpass.
 The Bayshore Caltrain Station and associated surface parking lot, southbound platform, and a new pedestrian overpass would be reconstructed approximately 0.2 mile south of the existing station (inset on Figure 2-21).
 The new pedestrian overpass would provide access to the reconstructed station by connecting to Tunnel Avenue on the east and the planned local roadway network envisioned in the Draft Brisbane Baylands Specific Plan on the west (City of Brisbane 2011).
 The Bayshore Caltrain Station would be closer to the planned future Geneva Avenue extension, which would extend from Bayshore Boulevard to US 101.